History of Shivambu

 John W. Armstrong and "The Water of Life"

-Armstrong fasted on nothing but water and his own urine for 45 days.
-He emerged cured.
-Over the following decades, he treated thousands of patients using urine therapy combined with fasting, documenting his methods and cases.
+Armstrong wrote that he fasted on water and his own urine for 45 days and attributed his recovery to the practice.
+Over the following decades, he reported treating others using urine therapy combined with fasting, documenting his methods and cases.

 His book "The Water of Life: A Treatise on Urine Therapy" (1944) became the foundational text for Western urine therapy.
 Written in accessible language with extensive case histories, it introduced the practice to audiences unfamiliar with Indian scriptures or tantric philosophy.